Tonna (gastropod): Description

-The genus Tonna comprehends a small number of species, some of which attain so remarkable a growth, that they are sometimes as large as a man's head.
-In fact the general appearance of the shell, of an inflated, thick-set form, calls up the image of a tun, whence is derived its generic name.
+The genus Tonna comprehends a small number of species, some of which attain so remarkable a growth that they are sometimes as large as a man's head.
+The general appearance of the shell, of an inflated, thick-set form, calls up the image of a tun, whence is derived its generic name.
 Thus, the characters which make up these species are a form more or less inflated, girdled, and very globular.
 The spire is much shorter than the body whorl.
-This causes the size of the aperture, which almost always occupies two thirds of the length of the shell.
+This causes the size of the aperture, which almost always occupies two-thirds of the length of the shell.

 The animals of the tuns are in general strongly colored, and painted with different tints which form bands and spottings upon their entire exterior.